codewizard26/metacrafters/README.md

 ### Executing program

 * How to run the program
-Copy paste the code on the remix editor and click on deploy button The smart contract will be deployed and you can use mint and burn functions of the contract

 ```
 Copy paste the code on the remix editor and click on deploy button